The more tranquil a man becomes, the greater is his success, his influence, his power for good. – James Allen

 How could I mold this problem to my advantage?

-Within the previous couple of examples you were using metaphors on your problems, however imagine you could now also use metaphors on yourself.
+In the previous couple of examples you were using metaphors for your problems, however, imagine you could now also use metaphors.

 For instance, imagine yourself as water.
-Or imagine yourself as a souring bird.
+Or imagine yourself as a soaring bird.
 Or imagine yourself as gentle clouds rolling across the sky.
 Ask yourself:

 How would I approach this problem if I was liquid water?